csfloat/extension/README.md

 v1.0.2
 * Added "Fetching" status to the "Get Float" button when that item is being processed
 * Cleaned up the code w/ better commenting

+v1.1
+* Rewrite of the extension to allow greater flexibility in the future